-Maintaining a low sodium intake is essential to lowering blood pressure.
+Maintaining a low sodium intake is essential for keeping blood pressure at a normal level.
 Black beans are naturally low in sodium and contain potassium, calcium, and magnesium, all of which have been found to decrease blood pressure naturally.
-Be sure to drain and rinse canned black beans to reduce sodium content.5

 3) Managing diabetes

-Studies have shown that type 1 diabetics who consume high-fiber diets have lower blood glucose levels and type 2 diabetics may have improved blood sugar, lipids and insulin levels.
-One cup (172g) of cooked black beans contributes 15 grams of fiber8.
+Studies have shown that individuals with type 1 diabetes who consume high-fiber diets have lower blood glucose levels.
+Additionally, people with type 2 diabetes may have improved blood sugar, lipids, and insulin levels.
+One cup, or 172 grams (g), of cooked black beans contributes 15 g of fiber.

 4) Warding off heart disease

-The black bean's fiber, potassium, folate, vitamin B6 and phytonutrient content, coupled with its lack of cholesterol, all support heart health.
-The fiber in black beans helps lower the total amount of cholesterol in the blood and decrease the risk of heart disease.
+The fiber, potassium, folate, vitamin B6, and phytonutrient content of black beans, coupled with its lack of cholesterol, all support heart health.
+This fiber helps lower the total amount of cholesterol in the blood and decrease the risk of heart disease.